 Lower Personal Debts

 Next, you’ll want to do everything you can to decrease the amount of personal debt you are currently carrying.
-Entrepreneurs who start their businesses on their own are more likely to have high personal debt since they had to cover startup costs with personal finances.
+Entrepreneurs who start their businesses are more likely to have high personal debt since they had to cover startup costs with personal finances.
 But if you’re carrying too much debt or have fallen behind on monthly payments, it will be challenging to access small business loans, regardless of where you apply.

 Thankfully, the Servicemembers Civil Relief Act (SCRA) allows some veterans to lower the interest rates on any debts they incurred before their military service.
 If you qualify for SCRA relief, you can reduce the interest rates on things like your mortgage, car payments, and credit card debt.
 Lower monthly payments allow you to start fresh and establish a track record of timely payments.
 Financial institutions will also be pleased to see that you took action to handle your debts responsibly.